 - Responsible for the distribution of funds distributed to MPO’s under the provisions of current federal transportation legislation – Moving Ahead for Progress in the 21st Century (MAP-21).

 - Responsible for any other duties identified as necessary to further facilitate the transportation planning process.

-* The Charlotte Urbanized Area includes Charlotte, and the remainder of Mecklenburg County plus that area beyond the existing urbanized area boundary of Iredell, Mecklenburg and Union counties that is expected to become urban within a twenty year planning period.
+* The Charlotte Urban Area includes Charlotte, and the remainder of Mecklenburg County plus that area beyond the existing urbanized area boundary of Iredell, Mecklenburg, and Union counties that is expected to become urban within a twenty-year planning period.